mohamedhosam4/excel-functions-practice/README.md

 ### 1. 📄 **Tasks**

-A task tracker sheet that lists the data analysis functions applied.
-Each task includes:
+A task tracker sheet that lists various data analysis functions applied to the dataset.
+Each task includes the goal, the formula used, and its implementation status.

+Here are some examples of the tasks completed:
 | Task | Instruction | Status |
 |------|-------------|--------|
 | Total Orders | Used `SUM` to calculate total orders across dataset | ✔️ |